innerNULL/iwiki/paper_reading/model_compression/quantization_summary.md

 operation across batch samples, so we should use higher precision to execute this kind of operations.

+#### 1.1.2.
+Clipping Activation Function
+Clipping activation sometimes can has lower training error, but higher validation error.
+Refer to page 3.

+#### 1.1.3 Disadvantage of Similiar Method
+* Deep Learning with Low Precision by Half-wave Gaussian Quantization

 ### 1.2.
 Training deep neural networks with low precision multiplications
 #### 1.2.1.
 Key(How To Dynamically Control Loss Scale Factor)